dcorey2814/matroidRealizationSpaces/README.md

 ## Functions and documentation

 All new functions are in the `src` directory.
-The documentation is contained in the `jupyter` notebook `functionDocumentation.ipynb`. **Note** In the file `src/matroid_realization.jl`, these functions and the structure `MatroidRealizationSpace` will be incorporated in a later version of Oscar, where the other contributors are Lukas K&uuml;hne and Benjamin Schr&ouml;ter.
+The documentation is contained in the `jupyter` notebook `functionDocumentation.ipynb`. **Note** In the file `src/matroid_realization.jl`, some of these functions and the structure `MatroidRealizationSpace`  were developed with Lukas K&uuml;hne, and will be incorporated in a later version of Oscar.

 ## Smoothness of realization spaces